alexstaravoitau/detecting-road-features/README.md

   <img src="assets/non-cars.png" alt="Random sample of non-cars."/>
   Random sample labeled as not containing cars.
 </p>

+In order to prepare a processing pipeline to identify surrounding vehicles, we are going to break it down into the following steps:

+* **Extract features and train a classifier.** We need to identify features that would be useful for vehicle detections and prepare a feature extraction pipeline.
+We then use it to train a classifier to detect a car in individual frame segment.
+* **Apply frame segmentation.** We then segment frame into _windows_ of various size that we run through the aforementioned classifier.
+* **Merge individual segment detections.** As there will inevitably be multiple detections we merge them together using a heat map, which should also help reducing the number of false positives.

 ## Feature extraction
 After experimenting with various features I settled on a combination of **[HOG (Histogram of Oriented Gradients)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients)**, **spatial information** and **color channel histograms**, all using **YCbCr** color space.
 Feature extraction is implemented as a context-preserving class (`FeatureExtractor`) to allow some pre-calculations for each frame.
 As some features take a lot of time to compute (looking at you, HOG), we only do that once for entire image and then return regions of it.